Kernelization for Graph Packing Problems via Rainbow Matching: An (almost) linear kernel for

 \subsection{Auxiliary graph and bucket allocation}

-\mbintextxx{In this section we first define an auxiliary graph based on a demand.
-Then, we prove in \autoref{lemma_safebucketT} that if a rainbow matching gives us in particular a matching for all the colored loops of this auxiliary graph, which correspond to what we call here a \emph{bucket allocation}, then we can repack any triangle-packing contained in $W \cup B$ into this bucket allocation.}\sedxx{Long sentence, but OK}
+In this section we first define an auxiliary graph based on a demand.
+Then, we prove in \autoref{lemma_safebucketT} that if a rainbow matching gives us in particular a matching for all the colored loops of this auxiliary graph, which correspond to what we call here a \emph{bucket all-ocation}, then we can repack any triangle-packing contained in $W \cup B$ into this bucket allocation.

-We refer the reader to \autoref{fig:IntAuxiliary} for an illustration of the situation.
+We refer the reader to \autoref{@reciprocation} for an illustration of the situation.

 \begin{definition}[Auxiliary graph] Let $(W,B,C,B^{W_1},B^{W_2})$ be a partial decomposition and $(\I,\textsf{val})$ be its demand.
 Let also $p=|C|+\sum_{i\in \I_{>0}}\textsf{val}(I).$ We next define the $p$-edge-colored mutigraph $(G, χ)\langle W,B,C,B^{W_1},B^{W_2}\rangle$ where the vertex set of $G$ is $W$ and the edges of $G,$ as well as their colors, are defined as follows.
 We start with $E_1=E_2=\emptyset.$ Then, for any $c \in C,$ for any $\{u,w\} \subseteq W$ such that $\{u,w,c\}$ is a triangle, we add the edge $e=\{u,w\}$ to $E_1$ and we set $χ(e)=c.$ Moreover, for any $I \in \I_{>0},$ we define a set of new colors $D_I$ where $|D_I|=\textsf{val}(I).$ Then, for any $u \in D_I$ and $v \in W(I),$ we add to $E_2$ edge $e=\{v\}$ and we set $χ(e)=u.$ Finally, we denote $\bigcup_{I \in \I_{>0}}D_I$ by $D.$ \end{definition}